-Greek island Santorini, more precisely Thera, lies in the southern part of the Aegean Sea and belongs to the island group known as Cyclades.
+Greek island of Santorini, more precisely Thira, lies in the southern part of the Aegean Sea and belongs to the island group known as Cyclades.
 The uniqueness of this volcanic island is apparent at first sight.
-High steep rocks standing out of the sea and villages onto them made of small white-blue houses, built in traditional cycladic style.
-On the eastcoast of the island we can find vast vineyards and also beautiful beaches covered by volcanic sand.
+High steep rocks standing out of the sea and villages onto them made of small white-blue houses, built in traditional Cycladic style.
+On the east coast of the island we can find vast vineyards and also beautiful beaches covered by volcanic sand.

 The inner side of the island is made of steep, up to 400 metres high rocks and on top of them, small traditional villages reminding white caps, are stretched.
 The wild beauty of this place is underlined by the amazing view onto the little volcanic islets down in the sea and of the golden setting sun.
 The fascinating sunset is one of the reasons, that tempt millions of people each year to visit Santorini.

 Contrariwise on the outer side there is just a slight slope, descending down to the seacoast and offering much space to the fresh green valley, vast vineyards or beautiful beaches.
 Especially the local wine varieties are known as very tasty and generally the Santorini wines are quite famous the in the world.

 Traditional architecture of the Santorini is similar to all Greek islands of the Cyclades, that means lower white houses and blue-domed roofs.
 They are built of local stones and volcanic rocks.

 A peculiarity of this style are the so-called â€žhypÃ³skaphaâ€œ, what are houses dug sideways or downwards into the surrounding.
 Pumice stone is a good insulator of temperature - warm during winter and cold during summer.
 This use mainly the winemakers to store their grapes and wines.